Bolt.new App Fix: How to Repair Common Issues in 2026

 grep -r "process.env" --include="*.ts" --include="*.tsx" src/

 Set each one in your hosting platform (Vercel, Netlify, etc.) before deploying.
+Missing a single variable can cause the entire build to fail silently or produce a broken deploy that crashes at runtime.

-TypeScript errors ignored in dev: The dev server sometimes ignores type errors that the build step catches.
+TypeScript errors ignored in dev: The dev server sometimes ignores type errors that the production build step catches.
 Run npx tsc --noEmit locally to find and fix them before deploying.

 // Fails on Linux: file is actually "UserCard.tsx"